 For context, Steve recommends bringing on at least 3-4 devs (internal or external) while scoping out at least three to six months for the project timeline.

 "Start with Webflow or Squarespace first," says Steve.
 The site doesn’t need to be anything custom or fancy at first.
 Then, when the brand needs more customization and their GMV nears $1-5M, they can start seeking out headless solutions.

 If a brand needs engineers but doesn't have the capital to hire them, Steve says to look into contractors or agencies.

 Start with a contractor, and then once the brand sees the ROI, they can scale up and find an agency.

 “As a rule of thumb, if you’re using a legacy platform and you keep bumping your head against its limitations, you should probably look into headless alternatives.”

 Phase Two: Leveraging Data Analytics

-Steve also notes that the more custom stack you’re using from a headless perspective, the more custom you’ll want your analytics dashboard to be, especially for tracking performance data.
+Steve also notes that the more custom a stack gets, the more custom the analytics dashboard should be, especially as it relates to tracking performance data.